-The only way you can grow your business is by removing yourself from it.
-Your business should be able to make money without you.
-If your business heavily depends on you for its day-to-day activities, you shouldn’t even think about growing it or it’ll fall apart.
+The only way to grow your business is by removing yourself from it.
+Your business have to make money without you.
+If your business heavily depends on you for its day-to-day activities, don't even think about growing it.

 The fatal assumption every entrepreneur makes when starting a business